Warning — I am about to go on a rant.

 Now you may argue that the code had already been written, and the browser's job is to interpret websites and if a lot of websites do the same thing then the browser should be able to display that, and I guess that bares some weight, but here is the thing — imagine how good browsers could be if they didn't need to worry about incorrect code.

-Imagine how much further specs could be if browser manufacturers were able to concentrate on new features and less on supporting shite code.
+Imagine how much further specs could be if browser manufacturers were able to concentrate on new features and less on supporting rubbish code.

 Interestingly, I can't find much written online about the amount of time or lines of code that are spent trying to support invalid code, I would love to hear from anyone who has access to that information.